fidelity/seq2pat/joss/paper.md

 In Pattern Mining literature,
 a sequence database represents an _ordered_ list of items or events.
-Such databases help capture relationships in various practical applications such as sequence of customer purchases, medical treatments, call patterns, digital click-stream activity, among others.
+Such databases help capture relationships in various practical applications such as a sequence of customer purchases, medical treatments, call patterns, digital click-stream activities, among others.
 Given such a sequence database, Sequential Pattern Mining (SPM) aims at finding patterns of interest that occur frequently.